-- 1. Briefly describe the tribe's service area including: geographical location of the Village Statistical Area; the population demographics of the Village Statistical Area; and the communities in the Village Statistical Area, including, but not limited to, traditionally underserved populations, such as communities of color, individuals with disabilities, individuals who are Deaf or hard of hearing, persons with limited English proficiency, older adults, and LGBTQ+ communities. - 2.
-Describe the tribe's existing justice system in the context of preparing to exercise STCJ consistent with 25 U.S.C. §§ 1301-1305.
+- Briefly describe the tribe's service area including: geographical location; population demographics; and describe the communities in the service area, including, but not limited to, traditionally underserved populations, such as communities of color, individuals with disabilities, individuals who are Deaf or hard of hearing, persons with limited English proficiency, older adults, and LGBTQ+ communities. - 2.
+Describe the tribe's existing justice system in the context of preparing to or exercising STCJ consistent with 25 U.S.C. § 1304.
 Discuss each of the following elements of the tribe's existing criminal justice system identifying strengths and gaps where relevant.
-Responses for each of the following elements could be as short as one sentence.
+Responses for each of the following elements could be a short as one sentence.
 If the tribe's existing criminal justice system does not currently include some facet, explicitly state that, and include technical assistance, planning, and implementation activities related to that justice system component in the bulleted list of needs in response to #3 below.
 (A) Tribal constitution: Specifically discuss whether amendments are necessary to exercise STCJ.
 (B) Tribal law and order code: Specifically discuss if code drafting or amendments for the covered crimes offenses are needed.
-(C) Law enforcement services: Discuss how law enforcement services are provided in the tribal community.
-(D) Tribal prosecution: Discuss whether the tribe has prosecutors and whether they are law trained.
-(E) Tribal court processes and practices: Specifically discuss whether the tribe has trial and appellate courts; publicly available laws and rules; published rules of criminal procedure, appellate procedure, and evidence; judges who are licensed attorneys with sufficient training to preside over STCJ criminal proceedings; and availability of records of criminal proceedings.
-(F) Jury processes and practices: Specifically discuss the jury pool composition, summoning, selections, and instructions, including whether non-Indians are excluded from the jury pool.
+(C) Law enforcement services: Discuss how law enforcement services are provided in the tribal community (e.g., a 638 self-determination contract; by cross-deputization agreement; through the Bureau of Indian Affairs' Office of Justice Services; or other arrangement).
+(D) Tribal prosecution: Specifically state if the tribe has any Special Assistant U.S. Attorneys ("SAUSAs") and/or experienced or specialized domestic or sexual violence prosecutors.
+(E) Tribal court processes and practices: Specifically discuss whether the tribe has trial and appellate courts; publicly available laws and rules; specialized domestic violence or other relevant courts or dockets; published rules of criminal procedure, appellate procedure, and evidence; judges who are licensed attorneys with sufficient training to preside over STCJ criminal proceedings; and availability of records of criminal proceedings.
+(F) Jury processes and practices: Specifically discuss the jury pool composition, summoning, selections, and instructions.
 (G) Supervision systems.
 (H) Detention and correctional facilities.
-(I) Treatment, Rehabilitation, and Reentry programs and services.
+(I) Treatment, rehabilitation, and reentry programs and services.
 (J) Availability of counsel for indigent defendants: Specifically discuss whether the tribe uses a public defender system; contract system; or assigned counsel system and how defendants are screened for indigence.
 (K) Availability of medical care for incarcerated non-Indian defendants.
 (L) Role of victim advocates within the criminal justice system.
 (M) The tribe's formal or informal policies for coordinating with federal and/or state criminal investigators and prosecutors in cases where the tribe may have concurrent criminal jurisdiction.
-(N) Training and Technical Assistance needed to evaluate the tribe's criminal justice system to plan for, implement, and exercise STCJ.
+(N) Training and technical assistance needed to evaluate the tribe's criminal justice system to plan for, implement, and exercise STCJ. - 3.
+Based on the strengths and gaps identified, provide a bulleted list of need(s) to be addressed through this proposal that will enable the tribe to plan for and exercise STCJ consistent with the requirements of the Indian Civil Rights Act, as amended,

-3. Based on the strengths and gaps identified, provide a bulleted list of need(s) to be addressed through this proposal that will enable the tribe to plan for and exercise STCJ consistent with the requirements of the Indian Civil Rights Act, as amended, 25 U.S.C. §§ 1301-1305.
+25 U.S.C. §§ 1301-1304.
 The needs list must include training and technical assistance.